cvzwkk/portal/assets/docs/antimatter/readme.md

 1. **Planck Epoch**: The first 10^-43 seconds after the Big Bang.
 No current theory of physics (quantum gravity) exists during this period [Source 0](https://pages.uoregon.edu/jimbrau/astr123/Notes/Chapter27.html).

+The Planck Epoch is the earliest era in the history of the universe, occurring immediately after the Big Bang.
+This period is characterized by extremely high temperatures and energies, such that everyday subatomic particles could not form, and even the four fundamental forces that shape the universe - gravitation, electromagnetism, the weak nuclear force, and the strong nuclear force - were combined and formed one fundamental force [Source 0](https://en.wikipedia.org/wiki/Chronology_of_the_universe).

+During the Planck Epoch, little is understood about physics at this temperature.
+Different hypotheses propose different scenarios.
+Traditional big bang cosmology predicts a gravitational singularity before this time, but this theory relies on the theory of general relativity, which is thought to break down for this epoch due to quantum effects [Source 0](https://en.wikipedia.org/wiki/Chronology_of_the_universe).

+In inflationary models of cosmology, times before the end of inflation (roughly 10 seconds after the Big Bang) do not follow the same timeline as in traditional big bang cosmology.
+Models that aim to describe the universe and physics during the Planck Epoch are generally speculative and fall under the umbrella of "New Physics".
+Examples include the Hartle–Hawking initial state, string theory landscape, string gas cosmology, and the ekpyrotic universe [Source 0](https://en.wikipedia.org/wiki/Chronology_of_the_universe).

+Despite the challenges in understanding the Planck Epoch, physicists believe that the universe was in a state of quantum fluctuation during this time.
+Quantum fluctuations are temporary changes in the amount of energy in a given region of space, and they are believed to have played a crucial role in the formation of the early universe.
+These fluctuations could have led to the creation of the first particles and the distribution of matter throughout the universe [Source 2](https://www.astronomy.com/science/the-planck-era-imagining-our-infant-universe/).

 ---

 2. **Grand Unified Theory (GUT) Epoch**: After 10^-43 seconds, the temperature fell to 10^32 K [Source 0](https://pages.uoregon.edu/jimbrau/astr123/Notes/Chapter27.html).

+The Grand Unified Theory (GUT) Epoch is a period in the early universe's evolution that followed the Planck Epoch, starting at about 10^-43 seconds after the Big Bang.
+During this time, the temperature of the universe was comparable to the characteristic temperatures of grand unified theories.
+If the grand unification energy is taken to be 10^15 GeV, this corresponds to temperatures higher than 10^32 K. During this period, three of the four fundamental interactions — electromagnetism, the strong interaction, and the weak interaction — were unified as the electronuclear force.
+Gravity had separated from the electronuclear force at the end of the Planck era.
+During the grand unification epoch, physical characteristics such as mass, charge, flavor, and color charge were meaningless [Source 1](https://en.wikipedia.org/wiki/Chronology_of_the_universe).

+The GUT Epoch ended at approximately 10^-36 seconds after the Big Bang.
+At this point, the strong force separated from the other fundamental forces.
+It is possible that some part of this decay process violated the conservation of baryon number and gave rise to a small excess of matter over antimatter (see baryogenesis).
+This phase transition is also thought to have triggered the process of cosmic inflation that dominated the development of the universe during the following inflationary epoch [Source 1](https://en.wikipedia.org/wiki/Chronology_of_the_universe).

+The quest for the GUT is still ongoing.
+While the physical conditions in specialized laboratories have successfully reproduced parts of the earlier hadron period (~10^-10 s), scientists have concluded that the earliest chaos period is likely to remain forevermore “too hot to handle.”
+Even the biggest accelerators on Earth are barely able to create, and only for the briefest of instants, conditions approximating 10^15 K sufficient to confirm the electroweak theory [Source 2](https://en.wikipedia.org/wiki/Quark_epoch).

+In summary, the Grand Unified Theory (GUT) Epoch is a period in the early universe's evolution that followed the Planck Epoch, during which three of the four fundamental interactions were unified.
+The GUT Epoch ended at approximately 10^-36 seconds after the Big Bang, and it is thought to have triggered the process of cosmic inflation.
+The quest for the GUT is still ongoing, and scientists have concluded that the earliest chaos period is likely to remain forevermore “too hot to handle.”

 ---